nikmeiser/cipp/docs/cippe/1-introduction-to-european-data-protection/1-origins-historical-context.md

 	- Right to effective remedy
 	- Prohibition of discrimination
 * Enforced by the European Court of Human Rights
+### Article 8
+>> 1. Everyone has the right to respect for his private and family life, his home and his correspondence.
+>> 2. There shall be no interference by a public authority with the exercise of this right except such as is in accordance with the law and is necessary in a democratic society in the interests of national security, public safety or the economic well-being of the country, for the prevention of disorder or crime, for the protection of health or morals, or for the protection of the rights and freedoms of others.
 ## 1.3 Early laws and regulation
 ## 1.4 The need for a harmonised European approach
 ## 1.5 The Treaty of Lisbon